You are currently viewing You don’t have to know where your problems came from to let them go

 You don’t have to know where your problems came from to let them go

-No promise can be made about what you can get out of Internal Body Practices; underlying tensions are present in all of us and must be experienced for what they are without judgment to allow for change to occur.
+Underlying tensions are present in all of us and must be experienced for what they are without judgment to allow for change to occur.

 If you are practising, you will, at some point, go through a deepening of relaxation that will act as a catalyst to allow suppressed and even repressed tensions to appear in your conscious mind.
 Having allowed your body to let go, you have moved in a way that brings out the pain without the ego’s capacity to censor what is coming into conscious awareness.